About

 KeyFromQWERTY

 A simple library to convert character values to corresponding key codes using a predefined keyboard layout (that is, it does not use the current keyboard layout; by default is uses the U.S. layout, but tools to generate different versions are included).
 This can be used to hard-code default key bindings when you want to bind to physical key location rather than character value.
 Use KeyNaming to get an appropriate display string for a key code.MIT/X11 license.
+Hosted on GitHub.
 See also: this blog entry.

 Cross-Platform – Libraries and Snippets